Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Elon Musk is going to invent something.

-Probably keep it for himself to be honest.
+Probably keep it from himself, to be honest.

-Him and K Swai, whoever he's gone out with.
+him and K-sway or whoever he's going out with.

 I've mixed up Taylor Swift.